-IWF will take all reasonable steps to keep data collected on this site private and confidential at all times, in accordance with the requirements of all current legislation relating to data protection.
+IWF is committed to protecting the privacy of our users.
+We'll keep your data private and confidential and will only use it for the purposes set out in this policy.
+We follow the requirements of all current UK legislation relating to data protection.
 This data includes personal details received in reports to the Hotline, responses to consultation documents and details kept on IWF mailing lists.
-Users of the site should also note that data relating to site usage are kept for analysis purposes in order to help further improve and develop the site.
+Users of the site should also note that data relating to site usage are kept for analysis purposes only in order to help further improve and develop the site.
 Any information gathered for this purpose is for internal use and contains no personal information other than the Internet Protocol address of the computer used to access the site.

 A cookie is a small text file that is sent to your computer's hard drive when you visit a website.
 A cookie typically contains the name of the website from which it has come, the lifespan of the cookie and a value.
 The value is usually a unique code that will only make sense to the website that has issued it.
 Cookies can also be used to measure how people use websites and what kind of browsers or devices they're using.

 You can set your web browser to accept or reject cookies, or tell you when a cookie is being sent.
 You can also delete cookies from your computer.
 The AboutCookies.org website tells you how to control and delete cookies on most browsers.

 How to control cookies (AboutCookies.org, external website)

 We use Google Analytics to help provide anonymous web analytics for our website so that we can continue to improve our site for you and other users.
 Google Analytics uses the following cookies:

 |_ga||Used to distinguish different users on this website||2 years|